GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 There are many ways to turn a master CPT into a custom CPT that works for your particular data range.
-The tools :doc:`makecpt` and :doc:`grd2cpt` allow several types of transformations to take place.
+The tools :doc:`makecpt` and :doc:`grd2cpt` allow several types of transformations to take place:

     #.
 You can reverse the *z*-direction of the CPT using option **-Iz**.
        This is useful when your data use a different convention for